jo3rn/oTree_FFM/README.md

-# oTree_Uni_ffm
+# oTree_FFM
-a pilot experiment to test a possible switching from ztree to otree
+a pilot experiment to test a possible switching from ztree to otree at the university of Frankfurt

 # useful hints
 - for implementation: